Every accident in one person’s life and the parts of body that let me down in each case.

 I am giving a paper at a conference at the new British Library.
 Before I start speaking, I visit the sparkling toilets designed in chrome and glass.
 I go to wash my hands in one of the line of new basins.
 Perhaps a little nervous, I push down the plunger on the chrome soap dispenser with unrequired force.
 A gobbet of soap jets out from the nozzle, shoots over my hands, over the sink and lands on the crotch of my freshly-washed trousers.

 I join two friends in Münster to look at sculpture in the landscape.

-Behind me there is a cry – in the distance there is aman at a loss for words.
-When I reach the bush, James is bent over looking at a tiny mouse – both of them frozen in mid-action.
-I pick up the smallmammal by its tail and drop it in the undergrowth.
+Behind me there is a cry – in the distance there is a man at a loss for words.
+I turn my bike round and when I reach the bush, James is bent over looking at a tiny mouse – both of them frozen in mid-action.
+I pick up the small mammal by its tail and drop it in the undergrowth.
 Looking up at James, I realize that I should have laid it down gently.

 Sliding through the German landscape on a white I.C.E. train, I reach into my bag for my mobile phone.
 I packed in a hurry and the contents are a random jumble of stuff assembled for two days in Münster.
 I push my hand down to the bottom of the vibrating bag and something bites me.
 I pull my hand out and the tips of my fingers are cut.
 I hastily put them in my mouth and taste the metal flavour of blood.
 A young girl sitting opposite is watching me very closely.

 After a few minutes (using my left hand) I carefully examine the contents of my bag and find a Gillette Blue II razor.
 I am still sucking my fingers and the girl is still watching me.
 When I have finally stopped leaking I can examine my hand.
 My index, middle and ring finger each have two precise but deep incisions that run in parallel across my fingertips – like tiny railway tracks.
 The girl is still watching but I resist the urge to show her and stare out of the window instead.